|

 Headline:

-This isn't a study at all, but rather a review of other studies and some opinions rendered from two scientists.
-It is helpful, however, in explaining how neurotoxic mercury really is.
+This isn't a study at all, but rather a review of other studies and

 Actual Question This Study Asked & Answered: